Temperature and heat in the workplace

 There is no formal legal maximum working temperature.

-Workplace temperature is covered by Regulation 7 of the Workplace (Health, Safety and Welfare) Regulations (WHSWR) 1992.
+Workplace temperature is covered by the Workplace Health, Safety and Welfare Regulations (WHSWR).
 These regulations are over 30 years old, when low temperatures in factories and industrial settings were more of a concern than heat.

 1) During working hours, the temperature in all workplaces inside buildings shall be reasonable.